The Definitive Guide to Web3 Analytics Providers for Product Teams

 Introduction to Web3 Analytics for Product Teams

 Web3 analytics replaces account- and cookie-based tracking with pseudonymous wallet identities and onchain transaction data, letting teams observe real user journeys across dApps.
-The Web 3.0 market was valued at $3.17B in 2024 and is projected to reach $99.75B by 2034 (CAGR 41.18%), making analytics capabilities critical.

 Unlike Web2’s account-based approach, Web3 requires resolving wallet-level behavior while respecting privacy.
 Although awareness of cryptocurrency is high, familiarity with Web3 remains low, so analytics tools that “light up” onchain data are essential for growth, retention, and UX optimization in decentralized ecosystems.